 Why Natural Herbicides?

 Gardeners often have their own preferred natural herbicide.
 Some make up a mixture containing household and kitchen ingredients, others purchase a spray, dust, or granular preparation.
 Consistent among organic gardeners is the goal of finding a glyphosate alternative.
-Glyphosate has been shown to be toxic to humans and aquatic life, but one of the surfactants commonly used in products containing glyphosate, stays in an environment for a long time before degrading.
+Glyphosate has been shown to be toxic to humans and aquatic life, and one of the surfactants commonly used in products containing glyphosate, stays in an environment for a long time before degrading.
 This can be hazardous for certain wildlife.

 Is This the Best Natural Herbicide?

 Ammonium soap will work well on some plants, but not as well on others.
 In a comprehensive herbicide plan, it is best to use a combination of natural herbicides for the most effective control of pest plants.
-Using acetic acid, or horticultural grade vinegar, in combination with ammonium nonanoate is an excellent way to get broad spectrum control.
-Both work in a similar way and leave no damaging residue.

 The EPA has concluded there is no health risk to humans, but the compound can cause eye, skin, and mucous membrane irritation.
 Long sleeves, eye protection, and avoiding inhaling the product are recommended.